The Ultimate Guide

 Take as many GRE Math practice tests as possible and when you find yourself held up, return to review the concept.

 Look at the concept, come back and look at the GRE Math problem again.
 Review.
-For every test you take, it is very important to review your performance.
+For every test you take, it is very important to review your math performance.
 It is not enough to attempt several hundred questions without reviewing them.

 Let’s look at data analysis now.
 What kind of conceptual errors are usually made with reference to data analysis type questions?
 Most questions involve data interpretation and permutations & combinations.
 The most common mistake made here is the inability to differentiate between permutations & combinations.